yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 RFC1483/2684 bridge: Communicating over ATM 0.8.35, encapsulation: LLC RFC1483/2684 bridge: Interface configured
 }}}
-'''Choosing between VC-Mux and LLC'''
+'''Choosing between VC-Mux and LLC ''''''(PPPoE + PPPoA)'''

-To choose between VC-Mux and LLC when using PPPoE you can simply use -e 0 for LLC and -e 1 for VC-MUX
+To choose between VC-Mux and LLC when using PPPoE you simply add another command on to the end of your br2684ctl line, like this: br2684ctl -b -c 0 -a 8.35 -e 0 (0 for LLC and 1 for VC-MUX).

-For PPPoA the pppoatm plugin for pppd 2.4.3 supports the argument below, edit /lib/network/pppoa.sh
+For PPPoA, it's a bit more complex, the pppoatm plugin supports both vc-encaps and llc-encaps as a command.
+You need to edit the /lib/network/pppoa.sh script as follows:

 {{{
 plugin pppoatm.so ${vpi:-8}.${vci:-35}